Sambalpur: An eight-year-old girl student of a tribal residential school here died of burn injuries today after she fell into a hot curry cauldron.

-"The girl had sustained 70 per cent burn injuries, most of which were of third degree in nature as she remained unattended on the cooking bowl for a longer period," doctors at the SCB Medical College Hospital, Cuttack said.
+"The girl had sustained 70 percent burn injuries, most of which were of the third degree in nature as she remained unattended on the cooking bowl for a longer period," doctors at the SCB Medical College Hospital, Cuttack said.

 There are altogether 323 students in the boarding school.
 As Banita belonged to the same village, she was not staying in the hostel.

 As soon as the news of the death of the girl spread in the area, irate villagers staged a road blockade near affecting traffic at Sambalpur and Naktideulo.